Ilcendare/Ilcendare/README.md

 I'm looking forward to meet the people's expectation.\
 \
 \
-If you have any idea, or advise, just let me know.
+If you have any idea, or advise, just tell me about it privately.

 ## 🛠 Skills